kiante-fernandez/webgazer-qualtrics/qualtrics/continuous-tracking-guide.md

 **Sampling Rate:** Default is 15 Hz.
 To increase fidelity, edit [calibration.html:251](../experiments/calibration.html#L251) and change `samplingRate = 15` to 30 or 60 Hz.
 Higher rates generate more data.

-**Recalibration Frequency:** Default is every 10 questions.
-Add recalibration questions at any interval (Q5, Q15, Q25) or skip entirely.
+**Recalibration Frequency:** Consider adding recalibration questions at any interval (Q5, Q15, Q25) or skip entirely.

 **Selective Tracking:** Only add tracking JavaScript to questions you want to track.
 Skip questions don't need tracking code.